The Long Walk

 The partnership aims to create meaningful change and reflect themes of well being, education, inclusion, equality and leadership through education and engagement using the power of sport, in particular for Aboriginal and Torres Strait Islander youth as part of the Koorie Basketball Academy in Victoria, Australia.

-As Official Community Partner of South East Melbourne Phoenix, Kangaroo Jack and the South East Melbourne Phoenix have developed official merchandise for the clubs upcoming NBL Indigenous Round.
+Kangaroo Jack and the South East Melbourne Phoenix developed official merchandise for the clubs 2021/22 NBL Indigenous Round.
 10% of all proceeds from Phoenix x Kangaroo Jack merchandise sales will support the 100% Aboriginal owned and operated not-for-profit organisation the Koorie Academy.
 The Koorie Academy supports and encourages inclusion for all Aboriginal & Torres Strait Islander youngsters aged 6-17 years, providing opportunities to play basketball and participate in cultural workshops around Victoria.

 Pride Cup Australia

 Pride Cup Australia exists to challenge homophobia and transphobia within sporting clubs and make them more welcoming for LGBTIQA+ fans, players and officials.
 The Pride Cup network connects individuals, clubs and sporting organisations at all levels, across all codes.
 The not-for-profit organisation has provided support and guidance to break down the barriers to sport faced by the LGBTIQA+ community throughout 175 sports clubs across 11 sports nationally around Australia.
-Kangaroo Jack and Pride Cup Australia are collaborating partners on a new project set for release in 2022.
+Kangaroo Jack and Pride Cup Australia are collaborating partners on a new Sherrin Pride Football available for purchase now.

 Australia Zoo is one of the most famous and recognised zoos in the world, home to the late Crocodile Hunter Steve Irwin and the Irwin family.
 Kangaroo Jack has proudly teamed up with Australia Zoo to create an Eco-friendly Koala Beach Towel made from 85% recycled post consumer plastics reducing landfill and making for a cleaner ocean.
 Featuring authentic Indigenous Australian artwork from the amazingly talented Ky-ya Nicholson Ward (photo featured below).
 Full proceeds from sales of our Eco-friendly Koala Beach Towel support the conservation projects of Australia Zoo Wildlife Warriors including the Australia Zoo Wildlife Hospital and Koala Conservation across the east coast of Australia.